Elopement Packages

 Getting a marriage license in Wisconsin takes 7 days.
 Once you apply for your marriage license and pay your application fee ($50-$110 depending on the county), you’ll have to wait an additional 6 days before the marriage license is issued to you.
 Once you get the license, it’ll be valid for 30 days.
 If you’re planning a wedding ceremony, you’ll need two adult witnesses present during the ceremony for your marriage to be legal.

-Self Uniting Marriage in Wisconsin
+Self-Uniting Marriage in Wisconsin

 One of the things we love about Wisconsin elopements is the fact couples have the option to have a Self Uniting Marriage ceremony.
 This means you can self-solemnize your marriage and literally marry yourselves.
 The only thing you need to do is fill out a signed form, acknowledging the government can’t guarantee a self-uniting marriage will be acknowledged in all contexts.
 If you don’t want to be limited by any of these “contexts”, then an approved officiant should be present during your ceremony together, or you can just plan a commitment ceremony.